jeffoconnorau/snowfakery-db-lab/README.md

 # export DB_NAME="custom_db_name"

 # Scaling Data: Set number of iteration batches (Default: 1)
+# NOTE: This is additive!
+Running with 10 will append 10 *more* batches.
 # export DATA_ITERATIONS=10

 # Append Mode: Add to existing data instead of crashing (Uses snowfakery_continuation.yml)